cpedro/cpedro.github.io/_tech/macos-ISO-to-USB.md

 you're running the commands with the right disk numbers, and always **backup your data**.

-1. Download the ISO file.
+1. Download the ISO file, and open up your favourite Terminal application.
 1. Connect the USB stick you wish copy to.
 You don't need to pre-format this disk at all.
 In fact, formatting it will be a waste of time.
 1. Convert the .iso to an .img file.
 This is listed as a step on many sites,